tsprlng/useful-pgp-agent/guide/src/opgpcard.md

 [...]
 ```

+... and then show information about the keys on the card (if any).

-In this case, the card identifier is `FFFE:12345678` (you'll need to use the identifier for your card, in some of the following steps).
+In this case, the card's identifier is `FFFE:12345678`
+(you'll need this identifier for your card, in some of the following steps).

 # Specifying which card to operate on

+`opgpcard` is designed to work just as reliably and easily in environments where many OpenPGP card devices exist,
+and are plugged in at the same time.
+Therefore, you will need to explicitly specify which card you want to operate on,
+in many cases.

-For read operations, when exactly one card is plugged in, `opgpcard` will automatically use that card.
+For read operations `opgpcard` will automatically use that card, when exactly one card is plugged in.

-In all other cases (when multiple cards are plugged in, or for any write operations), you need to specify which card
+In all other cases:
+- when multiple cards are plugged in, and
+- for any write operations,

-you want to interact with, via the `-c` parameter.
+you need to specify which card you want to interact with, via the `--card` (`-c`) parameter.

 For example: